rohit-jamuar/Hangman/README.md

 # Hangman

 Game of Hangman which supports multiplayer gameplay.
-Game is constructed as a web-app which maintains existing state (wins/losses) of games of various playes.
+Game is constructed as a web-app which maintains existing state (wins/losses) of games (for various players).

 ## Requirements:
 1. Python 2.6+